EOL/publishing/doc/branch-painting.md

 If you have both admin and non-admin tokens, you might run all but the last command using the non-admin token, out of an abundance of caution.

-For STAGE_SCP_LOCATION and STAGE_WEB_LOCATION I have been using `varela:public_html/tmp/`
-and `http://varela.csail.mit.edu/~jar/tmp/`; clearly you will have to use some remote directory that you have access to.

 Branch painting generates a lot of logging output.
 If you have a local web application instance you might want to add `config.log_level = :warn` to